 The Bank offers benefits to former or inactive employees.
 Postemployment benefit costs are actuarially determined using a December 31 measurement date and include the cost of medical and dental insurance, survivor income, and disability benefits.
-The accrued postemployment benefit costs recognized by the Bank at December 31, 2006 and 2005 were \$15 million and \$13 million, respectively.
+The accrued postemployment benefit costs recognized by the Bank at December 31, 2007 and 2006 were \$16 million and \$15 million, respectively.
 This cost is included as a component of "Accrued benefit costs" in the Statements of Condition.
-Net periodic postemployment benefit expense included in 2006 and 2005 operating expenses were \$4 million and \$1 million, respectively, and are recorded as a component of "Salaries and other benefits" in the Statements of Income.
+Net periodic postemployment benefit expense included in 2007 and 2006 operating expenses were \$4 million for each of the years, respectively, and are recorded as a component of "Salaries and other benefits" in the Statements of Income and Comprehensive Income.

-10. Accumulated Other Comprehensive Income
+10. Accumulated Other Comprehensive Income and Other Comprehensive Income

-Following is a reconciliation of beginning and ending balances of accumulated other comprehensive income (loss) (in millions):
+Following is a reconciliation of beginning and ending balances of accumulated other comprehensive loss (in millions):